Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 Sheriff’s official who said spa shooting suspect had ‘bad day’ posted shirts blaming ‘CHY-NA’ for virus

-We learned that Capt.
-Jay Baker had posted racist imagery on Facebook — joking about a T-shirt that blamed China for the pandemic.
+We learned that Baker had posted racist imagery on Facebook — joking about a T-shirt that blamed China for the pandemic.
 The shirt was a twist on the Corona beer label that said “Covid 19 IMPORTED VIRUS FROM CHY-NA.”

-“Love my shirt,” Baker wrote last April in a post that since has been deleted.
+“Love my shirt,” Baker wrote last April in a post that has since been deleted.
 “Get yours while they last.”

 Could this have been a factor in why he, and others who share his worldview, might fail to see the unavoidable racial component in the deaths of employees of Young’s Asian Massage and other such spas?

 As Wednesday went on, the facile interpretation that Baker injected into the news cycle became diluted by better reporting and analysis.
-I saw insightful commentary on CNN and MSNBC throughout the day, relying on public officials like Atlanta Mayor Keisha Lance Bottoms (D), as well as on scholars and other experts.
+I saw insightful commentary on CNN and MSNBC throughout the day, relying on public officials such as Atlanta Mayor Keisha Lance Bottoms (D), as well as on scholars and other experts.
 But when the network evening newscasts rolled around late Wednesday, they still referred to Baker’s statements as a source of information, though now with more context.

 Part of the problem is the need for speed.

-“I know the intense pressures that reporters, editors and engagement teams are under to keep the audience informed and also to drive traffic to your content,” Doris Truong, director of training and diversity at Poynter.org and formerly of The Washington Post, wrote.
+“I know the intense pressures that reporters, editors and engagement teams are under to keep the audience informed and also to drive traffic to your content,” wrote Doris Truong, director of training and diversity at the Poynter Institute and formerly of The Washington Post.
 “I have been the person who wrote the news alert, then pushed the button that sent breaking news to millions of devices.”

 But, she added, “we have to do better.”